PX4/PX4-user_guide/en/flight_modes/README.md

 Throttle Command is mapped direct to Motor Speed.

-- **Manual/Stabilized:** The pilot's inputs are passed as roll and pitch *angle* commands and a yaw *rate *command.
-If Sticks are released the Aircraft will level out.
-Drift from Wind or other sources will not be compensated.
+- [Manual/Stabilized](../flight_modes/manual_stabilized.md) The pilot's inputs are passed as roll and pitch angle commands and a yaw rate command.
+Throttle is passed directly to the output mixer.
+The autopilot controls the attitude, meaning it regulates the roll and pitch angles to zero when the RC sticks are centered, consequently leveling-out the attitude.
+The autopilot does not compensate for drift due to wind (or other sources).
 - **Acro:** The pilot's inputs are passed as roll, pitch, and yaw *rate* commands to the autopilot.
 The Aircraft will not level out after Sticks return to Center.
 This allows maneuvers like Loops.